-Low carb and low calorie delicious!
+Low carb and low calorie delicious, this shrimp scampi salad is the perfect light lunch or dinner!
 The always popular shrimp scampi is served up on a bed of lettuce with a sprinkle of Parmesan cheese.

 Salads tend to get boring after awhile so it’s a good idea to change things up a bit.
 This shrimp scampi salad will keep you on course with your weight loss plan or any healthy weight management plan because it’s low in calories and carbs.
 It’s delicious enough to provide you with a meal that will satisfy your urge to eat tasty foods that are higher in calories.

 We always look for shrimp to go on sale and buy enough to last a couple months.
 Or just buy frozen shrimp and thaw what you need.

 We love this low fat and carb shrimp scampi salad - perfect for a light dinner or light lunch.

 - 1 large bunch Romaine or leaf lettuce, cleaned a chopped into pieces

 - 2 medium tomatoes, sliced and diced with seeds and pulp removed

 - 1 lb. shrimp, peeled and deveined (or leave the tails on while cooking)

 - 1/4 cup white wine